Home

 Perhaps more significantly, his creation of a two-key adding machine with columns was another small step toward modern calculators.
 The device consisted of a plate that could be put in a tilted position using a wedge.
 On the plate was mounted a rotatable 200-teeth ratchet wheel.
 The two keys were mounted on a common axis.
 A spring returns the key to the initial position after depression.

-One of the first adding machines is credited to Wilhelm Schickard in 1623.
+One of the first adding machines was credited to Wilhelm Schickard in 1623.
 These basic adding machines would be slowly improved until 1954 when IBM introduced the IBM 608 as the first all-transistor calculator.

 The calculating machine of Friedrich Arzberger